Chalmers Goodlin: Test pilot

 The Bell Aircraft Corporation built the X-1 in an attempt to break the sound barrier in the 1940s.
-Goodlin became one of the first certified jet pilots in the United States, was the second pilot to fly the X-1.
-Goodlin's first, unpowered, flight was on October 11, 1946 at Muroc AFB, California.
-After a further three glide flights, Goodlin became the first pilot of the X-1 in powered flights, on December 9, 1946 in the #2 aircraft.
-(The #1 aircraft had been returned to Bell's Buffalo, New York plant for modifications.)
+Goodlin became one of the first certified jet pilots in the United States.
+He was the second pilot to fly the X-1.
+Goodlin's first, unpowered, flight was on October 11, 1946, at Muroc AFB, California.
+After a further three glide flights, Goodlin became the first pilot of the X-1 in powered flights, on December 9, 1946, in the #2 aircraft.
+(The #1 aircraft had been returned to Bell's Buffalo, New York, plant for modifications.)
 Goodlin made another 11 flights in the #2 aircraft before flying the newly modified #1 aircraft.
 The modifications to the #1 aircraft included new wings (8% thickness/chord ratio as opposed to 10% thickness/chord ratio of the #2 aircraft) and a new horizontal stabilizer (6% thickness/chord ratio as opposed to 8% thickness/chord ratio of the #2 aircraft).
 Goodlin's first flight in the modified #1 aircraft was April 10, 1947.
 He flew the X-1 a total of 26 times, pushing it near the sound barrier.
 Goodlin joined the "Caterpillar Club" two times after bailing out of aircraft during test flights.

 The X-1 program was taken over by the United States Air Force after Goodlin demanded $150,000 and additionally demanded hazard pay for every minute spent over Mach 0.85.
-The Bell program was also needlessly conservative, increasing speed by only Mach 0.02 per flight.
+The Bell program was also very conservative, increasing speed by only Mach 0.02 per flight.
 Subsequently, the sound barrier was broken by Captain Chuck Yeager in 1947.
 Goodlin later denied ever making the demand for extra pay.
 Goodlin stated that he had made a deal with Bob Stanley of Bell to make the first supersonic flight before turning the plane over to the United States Air Force, but they wanted a man in uniform to make the flight for the sake of better publicity.